Student Resources

 3. Learn a Second Language – Those who master a foreign language can reap personal and professional rewards.
 Employers are seeking employees who can effectively communicate with their guests, as this helps them ensure their customers are satisfied.
 Adding this skill to your resume or CV will definitely get their attention.

 4. Discover Who You Are – When you study abroad, it is a great time to learn more about yourself and what you want from life.
-For many, it will probably be the first time you are alone without close friends or family being near.
-While you do have support of university, school, or college, you will have to figure out many things for yourself and face decisions you have not dealt with, which will help you grow as a person.
+For many, it will probably be the first time they are alone without close friends or family being near.
+While you do have the support of university, school, or college, you will have to figure out many things for yourself and face decisions you have not dealt with, which will help you grow as a person.

 5. Exposure to Diverse Cultures and Environment – Nothing teaches you more about a culture than immersing yourself in it by living there.
 An important soft skill that employers in the hospitality industry are looking for is adaptability.
 Adapting to change, such as a new living environment with a completely different culture, will be easier for you after studying abroad.